 Currently in my business, I budget around 3-5% of the total wedding collection cost towards client gifts.
 For example, if you book a $2,000 wedding, 5% of that would be $100 in client gifts.
 This may sound like a lot — but remember, not only are you blessing your clients with gifts — this is marketing dollars well spent!

-I am still booking couples based off of referrals from clients who were married 7, 8 years ago.
-The potential for referrals don’t stop until their whole circle of friends is married!
+When you provide a brilliant client experience to a bride who already hired you, already is working with you, she’s going to be the best source of referrals for you in the future!
+I still book couples based off of referrals from clients who were married 7, 8 years ago.
+The potential for referrals doesn’t stop until the whole circle of friends is married!
 Even if you spend $100 a couple on gifts, 20 weddings a year, $2000 in client gifts — that’s a small marketing budget if all of those gifts bring you even one wedding!
 Win win!

 I’m so passionate about client gifts.
-If you’re wondering where to start with implementing a gift process into your own photography business, my freebie will help!
+Wondering where to start with implementing a gift process into your own photography business?
+This freebie will help!
 Snag my list of where to buy gifts, and ideas on where to purchase packaging materials.